Athlete Advisory Board

 DAVID ECKSTEIN was a Major League Baseball infielder for 10 seasons and helped lead two teams to a world championship – the Anaheim Angels in 2002 and the St. Louis Cardinals in 2006.
 He was named the Most Valuable Player of the 2006 World Series.
 At 5’7”, David was told that he was “too small” to play at every level of baseball since little league.
 Yet his talent and fierce competitiveness allowed him to excel in the major leagues.
 His manager in St. Louis, Tony LaRussa, described David “as the toughest guy I’ve ever seen in a uniform.”
 David loves the Catholic Church and its teachings and he is especially touched by the Scriptural guarantee that the Lord will never burden us with more than can we handle.
 David is married to professional actress Ashley Drane.

-EDDIE GAVEN is a professional MLS soccer player with the Columbus Crew.
-In July 2012, Eddie became the youngest player to play in 250 MLS matches at 25 years and 257 days old.
-He was originally signed by the New York Metro Stars when he was only 16 years old.
+EDDIE GAVEN is a retired American soccer player who played 11 seasons in Major League Soccer, primarily with the Columbus Crew.
+In July 2012, Gaven became the youngest player to play in 250 MLS matches at 25 years and 257 days old.
 Eddie has a strong devotion to the Blessed Mother and loves to pray the rosary.

 ALYSON HABETZ is the assistant head softball coach at the University of Alabama, where she helped lead the Crimson Tide to the Division I National Championship in 2012.
 Alyson played professional baseball for the Colorado Silver Bullets and the Long Beach Aces.
 Her “uncle,” Hall of Fame Major League Baseball legend Tommy Lasorda, has mentored her career.
+She was inducted into the West Alabama Softball Hall of Fame in 2019.
 Alyson loves to evangelize and has a special devotion to the Blessed Mother and the rosary.

 CHRIS HORN was an NFL wide receiver for the Kansas City Chiefs, New Orleans Saints, and Carolina Panthers.
 He is involved in evangelization and his family prays the rosary daily and has a special devotion to St. Bridget.